kiranbhusalusha-bit/study-buddies/README.md

 - Create agile work procedures with a Kanban board
 - Create the necessary documentation for Sprint 1.

-Instead of developing features, Sprint 1 prioritizes on **planning,setup and documentation**.
+Instead of developing features, Sprint 1 prioritizes on planning,setup and documentation.

 ---